Top 10 Things To Do In Kauai

 6. Tahitian Dancing in Luau Kalamaku

-You cannot visit Hawaii without attending at least one luau, or at the very least, skip the buffet dinner and experience the entertainment part of the evening.
-The award-winning Luau Kalamaku in Kauai is currently considered to have to best Polynesian dance show of all island luaus.
+You cannot visit Hawaii without attending at least one luau.
+The award-winning Luau Kalamaku in Kauai is considered the best Polynesian dance show on the island.
 To the beating sounds of traditional drums, dozens of dancers tell the story of a pair of Tahitian lovers separated as one departs on the long voyage to the virgin islands of Hawaii.
 Will they reunite in paradise?
 Will they survive the fury of the gods and rival chiefs?
-You’ll have to find out on your own!
+You’ll have to find out for yourself!

-Luau Kalamaku - Polynesian dance show - Luau in Kauai, Hawaii
+Luau Kalamaku - Kauai - Hawaii - Tahitian dancing

 The largest and most impressive bay in Kauai, Hanalei Bay is a playground for all age groups.
 It’s where George Clooney went for a morning jog in The Descendants and where you’ll simply want to park it for the day.
 Hanalei Bay runs from the busier Black Pot Beach and Hanalei Beach Park in the east to the more secluded and unnamed western beaches.